-2 <or>

 to TMS and press the Menu Select button directly below TMS to access the TMS feature screen.

 - 3 Perform one of the following actions:

+- or

+✓ to Compose and press the Menu

+Select button directly below Sel.

+- Press the Menu Select button directly below

+Exit to return to the Home screen.

-- Press the Menu Select button directly below Exit to return to the Home screen. - 5 ~ or ~ to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
+- 4 or to Query and press the Menu Select button directly below Sel for a predefined message.

+5 or to scroll through the list of messages and press the Menu Select button directly below Se1 to select the required message.

 The message appears on the Compose screen, with a blinking cursor at the end of it.

-- 6 Use the keypad to edit the message, if required. - 7 Press the Menu Select button directly below Optn. - 9 Perform one of the following actions: - ~ or ~ to scroll through the address list and highlight the required address. - or to [Other Recpit] and press the Menu Select button below Edit.
+- 6 Use the keypad to edit the message, if required. - 7 Press the Menu Select button directly below Optn. - 9 Perform one of the following actions: - or to scroll through the address list and highlight the required address. - or to [Other Recpnt] and press the Menu Select button below Edit.
 A blinking cursor appears on the Enter Address screen.
 Use the keypad to type the address entry. - 10 Press the Menu Select button below Send or the PTT button to send the message.

-If the message is sent, you hear a tone and the display shows M sg sent.
+If the message is sent, you hear a tone and the display shows Msq\sent.

 If the message is not sent, you hear a low tone, the display shows Send failed and returns to the main TMS screen.

-Note: The server responds to your query with the required report in text messages.
+The server responds to your query with the required report in text messages.

 You can append a priority status and/or a request reply to your message.
-See Priority Status and Request Reply of a New Text Message on page 108 for more information.
+See Priority Status and Request Reply of a New Text Message on page 110 for more information.